Be found at the exact moment they are searching. Sign up and Get Listed

 Welcome to the Virginia therapist directory at GoodTherapy.org.
 Our directory is the fastest and safest way to find a good counselor or therapist in Virginia cities.
 We only include professional therapists, counselors, and psychologists whose work accords, in attitude and orientation, to the elements of good therapy.
-Find a therapist or counselor in your Virginia zip code, or click on the links below to see the counselors in your city:
+Find a therapist or counselor in your Virginia zip code, or click on the links below to see the counselors in your city.
+If you are looking for telehealth therapy you can click here to see all Virginia telehealth therapists.

 Nearly 8.4 million people were living in Virginia in 2015.
 Approximately 50.8% of the population is female.
 The ethnic and racial makeup of the state population consisted primarily of 70.2% residents who were white, 19.7% black residents, 6.5% Asian residents, and 0.5% American Indian and Alaskan Native residents.
 Young people under 18 years make up 22.3% of the population, while elderly people 65 years or older make up 14.2%.
 Vermont is home to 718,034 veterans.